How To Choose a K-Series Map Sensor

 Skunk2 Racing

-The next brand on the list would be Skunk2 Racing, which has been around since the 90s and, again, one of the biggest names in the Honda industry.
+The next brand on the list would be Skunk2 Racing, which has been around since the 90s and, again, is one of the biggest names in the Honda industry.

 With products such as the Skunk2 Ultra Street intake manifold and Race series, they have created a massive product range over time.

-They now offer a 3-bar and 4-bar k20 and k24 MAP sensor for direct fitment, but they are only available in black.
+They now offer a 3-bar and 4-bar K20 and K24 MAP sensor for direct fitment, but they are only available in black.

 In terms of pricing, they align with Speedfactory and K-tuned for plug-and-play options.